 - Constant heart rate monitoring includes heart rate alerts, blood oxygen, respiration tracking, and stress.

-The battery life is also great and can last for 11 days when the screen isn’t turned, and all features aren’t used on all the time.
+The battery life is also great and can last for 11 days when the screen isn’t turned, on and all features aren’t used all the time.
 However, using it to its maximum would require you to charge it every three days.
 It’s also comfortable to wear and can connect this smartwatch to Spotify, Deezer, and Amazon Music.

 Purchase: Amazon, Walmart, or Garmin Store

 Another one of the best GPS cycling watches to consider is the Garmin Forerunner 245.
 If you want a simple watch that has enough features to help you track your progress, then this is the one for you.
 The Garmin Forerunner 245 has an indoor and outdoor biking profile, which is excellent for new and professional cyclists.

 If you need extra help monitoring your cycling workout sessions, its speed and cadence sensor support using the ANT and Bluetooth Smart Sensors makes it very easy.
 Plus, it is compatible with Varia Lights, Radar, and Varia Vision, which are great for tracking cycling activities.

 The Garmin Forerunner 245 also gives you periodic alerts for distance and time and triggers alarms when you achieve preset cycling goals.

 If you’re just starting to take cycling more seriously or need a slight upgrade from a basic watch, the Forerunner 55 is one of the best Garmin cycling watches to get.
 With exciting features such as